PedroMTQ/hydrosat_pdqueiros/README.md

 2. Create S3 bucket if needed (same name as `S3_BUCKET`)

-3. Install UV (if needed) and activate your environment with:
+3. [Install UV](https://docs.astral.sh/uv/getting-started/installation/) (**recommended**) and activate your environment with:
 *Keep in mind that the `activate.sh` command assumes you are using UV for enviorenment management, if you prefer use something else like venv, conda, mamba, etc*
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 source activate.sh
 ```

-4. Create test data and upload it to S3 (automatic):
+4. Create test data and upload it to S3:
 ```bash
 python tests/create_sample_data.py
 ```